nm-z/AutoML/README.md

 ./setup.sh [--with-as]
 ```

-This automatically creates the `automl-py311` and optional `automl-py310`
+This automatically creates the `automl-py311` environment and, when Python 3.10
-environments using **pyenv**.
-After running it, activate the environment before
+is available, the optional `automl-py310` environment using **pyenv**.
+After
-using the orchestrator:
+running it, activate the environment before using the orchestrator:

 ```bash
 pyenv activate automl-py311